Shimady563/cofee-shop-app/README.md

 that can be made.
 They include code refactoring, and some optimization.
-I also plan to wrap the application in a docker container, and implement a CI/CD pipeline in the future, as will learn those technologies.
+I also plan to wrap the application in a docker container, and implement a CI/CD pipeline in the future, as I will learn those technologies.

-Additionally, I plan to port this application to spring, to compare the two approaches.
-This will also allow me to learn more about spring.
-You can find the application in my repository [here](https://github.com/Shimady563/coffee-shop-app-spring)

 ## Technologies used